CDKTF Architecture & Synthesis

 3.2 Cross-Stack Reference Handling

-Utilize TerraformOutput and TfToken for secure inter-stack data passing.
-Direct attribute references across state boundaries break during synthesis.
-Export only necessary identifiers and consume them via explicit stack references.
+Utilize TerraformOutput and token-based references for secure inter-stack data passing.
+Direct attribute references across state boundaries break during synthesis because the attribute value is not yet known at synthesis time.
+Export only necessary identifiers and consume them via RemoteState or explicit variable injection.

 4. State Safety & Backend Configuration